Chris Jericho: The Learning Tree (2024–2025)

-Starting in March, Jericho attempted to form a mentor-student relationship with Hook, however, Jericho was rebuffed, ultimately leading to a match between the two at Dynasty on April 21 which saw Jericho win the FTW Championship.
+Starting in March 2024, Jericho attempted to form a mentor-student relationship with Hook, however, Jericho was rebuffed, ultimately leading to a match between the two at Dynasty on April 21 which saw Jericho win the FTW Championship.
 On the April 24 episode of Dynamite, Jericho renamed the FTW Championship to the "For The World Championship", dubbed himself "The Learning Tree", where he portrayed a delusional mentor and sarcastically saying he needs his "TV time", which was a reference to the online criticism of Jericho being constantly featured on AEW programming, turning heel once again.
 On the May 1 episode of Dynamite, Jericho successfully defended the FTW Championship against Katsuyori Shibata, with the assistance of Big Bill, whom Jericho then agreed to add to his learning tree.
 On May 26 at Double or Nothing, Jericho successfully defended the title against Hook and Katsuyori Shibata with the help of Bryan Keith.
 On June 30 at Forbidden Door Jericho teamed with Jeff Cobb and Big Bill to take on Samoa Joe, Katsuyori Shibata and Hook but was unsuccessful.
-On August 25, Jericho faced Hook at All in but lost the title, ending his reign at 127 days.
+On August 25, Jericho faced Hook at All In but lost the title, ending his reign at 127 days.
 On October 12 at WrestleDream, Jericho challenged Mark Briscoe for the ROH World Championship, in a losing effort.
 On the October 23 episode of Dynamite, Jericho defeated Mark Briscoe in a Ladder War (with Big Bill giving him a boost on his shoulders) to win the ROH World Championship for the second time, marking his ninth overall world title, and with that he gave himself the nickname of "The Nueve" (nine in Spanish).
 On November 27 at Thanksgiving Eve Dynamite, Jericho successfully defended his title against Tomohiro Ishii.
 On December 20 at Final Battle, Jericho successfully defended his title against Matt Cardona.
 After the match, Jericho attempted to attack Cardona but was chased off by a returning Bandido.

-On the February 22, 2025 episode of Collision, Jericho successfully defended his title against Bandido.
+On the February 22, 2025, episode of Collision, Jericho successfully defended his title against Bandido.
 On March 9 at Revolution Zero Hour, Jericho was scheduled to defend his title against Bandido's brother Gravity, but the match never started due to The Learning Tree attacking Gravity and unmasking him.
 On April 6 at Dynasty, Jericho lost the title to Bandido in a Title vs. Mask match.
-On the following episode of Dynamite, The Learning Tree would disband as Jericho would blame losing the ROH World Championship on both Big Bill and Bryan Keith, before saying it's best that he leaves for a while until Bill and Keith make a change.
+On the following episode of Dynamite, The Learning Tree would disband as Jericho would blame losing the ROH World Championship on both Big Bill and Bryan Keith, before saying he would "leave" until Bill and Keith make a change.